 What we're doing

 We are following Resuscitation Council UK guidance to omit the practical demonstration of rescue breaths from our first aid training courses - find out more.

 We will be keeping our training venues well ventilated by having windows open.
-We advise delegates attend in warm clothing (we suggest lots of layers that can be added or removed).
+We advise delegates to wear layers of clothing that can be added or removed.

-In order to safeguard everyone on our courses, if you have COVID-19 symptoms, you should not attend your course, please contact customer services to transfer your course to a later date.
+In order to safeguard everyone on our courses, if you have covid symptoms, please contact our customer services team to go over the options available to you.